 Istanbul, Turkey, 2nd – 5th December 2016

 Martin Zayranov, prize winner of International Competition Young Virtuosos and Nikica Polegubić, prize winner of Anna Amalia Competition for Young Guitarists (Weimar), together with Alim Kurtmemetov (clarinet), Isil Cilli (flute) and Asli Ozgonul (voice) performed at four workshops.
-The musical director of the Flying Gorillas, Nigel Warrack and Susana Garcia led the workshop for children and young adults.
+The musical director of the Flying Gorillas, Nigel Warrack and Susana Garcia led the activities for children and young adults.
 The unofficial partners were United Nations Development Programme (UNDP) and other 6 NGO’s.
 More information

 Watch the video from Istanbul, Reach out session with young musicians and local workers, here